Last Updated: June 5, 2026

 Workflows in Project Management and Microsoft Project

-Figure 4.5 Adopt PM/Software Standards Workflow.
+Figure 4.5 Adopt PM/MS Project Standards Workflow.

 Download